Postdoctoral Fellowship Funding

 How To Apply:

-In addition, applicants must request three letters of recommendation.
+Applicants must request three letters of recommendation (in addition to primary and secondary advisor’s mentoring plans/statements).
 At least two letters should be from respondents with whom the candidate has worked directly, or who have first-hand knowledge of the candidate.
-Candidates are responsible for ensuring that these letters are submitted directly by respondents via email to scsb-funding@mit.edu.
+Candidates are responsible for ensuring that these letters are submitted directly by the referees via email to scsb-funding@mit.edu.

 Review: